 '''

 while ( fraction_completed < 1.0 ) {

 sigprocmask(SIG_BLOCK, &blocked_signals, NULL);

 if ( -1 == nanosleep(&dt, &rem) )

 nanosleep(&rem, NULL);

-sigprocmask(SIG_UNBLOCK, &blocked_signals, NULL);

-sigprocmask(SIG_BLOCK, &blocked_signals, NULL);

-fraction_completed += progress_rate drand48();
+sigprocmask(SIG_UNBLOCK, &blocked_signals, NULL); sigprocmask(SIG_BLOCK, &blocked_signals, NULL); fraction_completed += progress_rate drand48(); --snip-- } '''

---snip--

-}

-'''

-If we did this, there'd be just a tiny window of time 1 between when the signal was unblocked and when it was blocked again, during which a signal could be delivered.
+If we did this, there'd be just a tiny window of time 0 between when the signal was unblocked and when it was blocked again, during which a signal could be delivered.
 Since only one signal per timer is queued when they're blocked, many signals might be discarded and the program would have timer overruns, signals that were never delivered.

-The alternative solution is to replace the call to nanosleep() by a call to clock\nanosleep(), passing the TIMER\ABSTIME flag to it, using the paradigm described in "Arming and Disarming Timers" earlier.
+The alternative solution is to replace the call to nanosleep() by a call to clock_nanosleep(), passing the TIMER_ABSTIME flag to it, using the paradigm described in "Arming and Disarming Timers" on page 464.
 That function, when in absolute time mode, doesn't lose any time when it's restarted after an interrupt.
-Although it's a bit more complex to code up, there won't be any timer overruns, because each signal will be delivered, barring scheduling activity in the kernel, and provided that the period of the timer is not extremely small.
+Although it's a bit more complex to code up, there won't be any timer overruns, because each signal will be delivered, barring scheduling activity in the kernel and provided that the period of the timer is not extremely small.
 It's worth the extra trouble to take this approach.

-The revised function uses the same logic as was used in the clock\nanosleep\demo.c program (Listing 9-3.)
-It's partially displayed in Listing 16-1 with these changes highlighted.
+The revised function uses the same logic as was used in the clock_nanosleep_demo.c program (Listing 9-3).
+It's partially displayed in Listing 9-7 with these changes highlighted in bold.

 '''

 lengthy_task() void lengthy task()

 (revised) {

 --snip--

 struct timespec endts, startts;

 int

 ret;

 sigemptyset(&blocked signals);

 sigaddset(&blocked signals, SIGUSR1);

 while ( fraction completed < 1.0 ) {

 if ( -1 == clock_gettime(CLOCK_MONOTONIC, &startts) )

-fatal_error(errno, "clock_gettime");
+fatal error(errno, "clock gettime");

-timespec_add(dt, startts, &endts);
+timespec add(dt, startts, &endts);

 do {

 ret = clock nanosleep(CLOCK MONOTONIC, TIMER ABSTIME, &endts,

-NULL);

-if (ret != EINTR && ret > 0 )
+if ( ret != EINTR && ret > 0 )

 fatal_error(errno, "clock_nanosleep");

 } while ( ret != 0 );

 sigprocmask(SIG BLOCK, &blocked signals, NULL);

 fraction completed += progress rate drand48();

-if (fraction completed > 1.0)
+if ( fraction completed > 1.0 )

 fraction completed = 1.0;

 sigprocmask(SIG UNBLOCK, &blocked signals, NULL);

 }

 }

 '''

-Listing 9-7: The long running task simulation, using clock\nanosleep() instead of nanosleep()
+Listing 9-7: The long running task simulation, using clock_nanosleep() instead of nanosleep()

 Allowing the user to choose the refresh interval introduces another problem.
-If the refresh interval is too large, when the task has finished, the last refresh to the progress bar, meaning the one that shows that it has reached 100%, won't appear on the terminal unless the program delays long enough before erasing it and cleaning up.
+If the refresh interval is too large, when the task has finished, the last refresh to the progress bar (the one that shows that it has reached 100 percent), won't appear on the terminal unless the program delays long enough before erasing it and cleaning up.
 It will be discarded.
 On the other hand, if the refresh interval is short and the program waits a long time, the shell prompt will take more time to return than it should.
-Clearly, the amount of time between when the simulated task ends and when the program should start its clean-up depends on the refresh interval.
+Clearly, the amount of time between when the simulated task ends and when the program should start its cleanup depends on the refresh interval.

 The revised main program accounts for this by making the sleep time passed to nanosleep() near the end of main() a function of the refresh interval, but this introduces a different problem if the refresh interval is very small.
-In this case, the progress bar will disappear before the user ever gets a chance to see that it reach 100% because it could be just a few milliseconds before it disappears, too small a time to see it.
-Therefore the program needs a lower bound on the length of time before it erases the progress bar.
+In this case, the progress bar will disappear before the user ever gets a chance to see that it reached 100 percent because it could be just a few milliseconds before it disappears-too short a time to see it.
+Therefore, the program needs a lower bound on the length of time before it erases the progress bar.

 The following function incorporates all of these ideas.
-The second parameter (refresh\timespec) is the refresh interval entered by the user, converted to a timespec value.
-For example, if the user enters 2.75, then refresh\timespec.tv\sec will be 2 and refresh\timespec.tv\nsec will be 750,000,000.
+The second parameter (refresh_timespec) is the refresh interval entered by the user converted to a timespec value.
+For example, if the user enters 2.75, then refresh_timespec.tv sec will be 2 and refresh timespec.tv nsec will be 750,000,000.

 '''

+short_pause()

-short_pause() void short_pause(double refresh_secs, struct timespec refresh_timespec)
+void short_pause(double refresh_secs, struct timespec refresh_timespec)

 {

 struct timespec slight_pause;

 struct timespec remaining_sleep;